 In the 2006 PGVP audit, only 11 samples were received, and only 3 out of 17 vendors (6 of 37 manufacturing sites) were represented.
 In 2008, 87 samples were received and all 11 vendors (18 manufacturing sites) were represented.
 (The number of sites decreased due to industry consolidation.)
 In 2010, 57 samples were tested from 10 vendors (17 manufacturing sites).
 In 2013, 108 samples were tested from 11 vendors (22 manufacturing sites).
 In 2015, 116 samples were tested from 14 vendors (26 manufacturing sites).
 And in 2018, 66 samples were tested from 11 vendors (22 manufacturing sites).

-The audit gas mixtures have three components: NO, SO2 and CO2.
-The presence of % mol/mol levels of CO2 changes the viscosity and molar mass of the audit gas, compared to single-component standards.
+The audit gas mixtures have three components: NO, SO2 and CO2, The presence of % mol/mol levels of CO2 changes the viscosity and molar mass of the audit gas, compared to single-component standards.
 It is important to ensure that such a change does not cause an unexpected bias in the analytical results.
 This bias is dependent on the analytical technique chosen and could also be subject to interference from one component to another.

 NIST developed a variety of methods that achieved an analytical uncertainty of ≤0.5 % for NO, SO2, and CO2.
 The expected CO2 interference on chemiluminescence analysis was accurately modeled, as was the unexpected interference of pressure broadening (due to CO2) on nondispersive infrared (NDIR) and Fourier-transform infrared (FTIR) measurements.